ncats/RouteWise/README.md

 - **Example Graphs**: Includes two evidence-based route examples and an ASKCOS Route Sample.
 The ASKCOS Route Sample is parsed and converted internally into the graph format before rendering.
 - **Aggregate Yield Display**: Displays aggregate yield as "Agg Yield" on top of the graph for better visualization.
 - **User Settings**: Offers various settings that users can toggle to customize their experience, including graph rendering options and visualization preferences.

+  - **Enable Normalize Roles for Reactions**: This toggle allows users to enable or disable the normalization of reaction roles for RXN SMILES.
+When enabled, the application processes RXN SMILES to ensure consistent roles for reactants, reagents, and products.
+By default, this setting is disabled.

+  - **Show Structures for Substances**: This toggle allows users to show or hide graphical depictions of substances in the graph.
+When enabled, all depictions are shown; when disabled, only depictions for terminal molecules are shown.

+  - **Duplicate Reagents and Starting Materials**: This toggle allows users to duplicate reagents and starting materials in the graph.

+  - **Highlight Atom Indices in Depictions**: This toggle enables or disables the highlighting of atom indices in graphical depictions.

+  - **Set Edge Style**: Users can choose the style of edges in the graph, including options like "Round Taxi," "Straight," and "Segments."

+  - **Product Edge Thickness**: Users can adjust the thickness of product edges in the graph using a slider.